Table of Contents

 The CPSCPB recognises that this task is particularly difficult when signs and indicators of CSA are not always easy to spot and the consequences of action or inaction may have great significance for the child, young person, their family and those involved with them.

 This strategy has been created to help improve the ways in which needs and risks are understood, recognised and responded to at all stages of the “child’s journey”.
-It is not a “stand alone” document and should be considered alongside a number of other strategies, including the CPSCPB Effective Support document, CSE Strategy and Harmful Sexual Behaviour Strategies, Online safeguarding strategy and information regarding FGM.
+It is not a “stand alone” document and should be considered alongside a number of other strategies, including the CPSCPB Effective Support document, Child Exploitation Strategy and Harmful Sexual Behaviour Strategies, Online safeguarding strategy and information regarding FGM.
 Together these reflect the many different aspects of CSA and priority concerns of organisations and professionals.

 Over time those responsible for ensuring the safety and protection will be supported to evidence how they are implementing this strategy through the CPSCPB section 11 (Children Act 2004) self-assessment and their own governance and accountability structures and processes.